Home > Business Insurance > Shop Insurance > Jewellery Shop > Comprehensive Protection Strategies for Jewellery Shops

 • Product liability: This protection is designed to cover your costs should any of the jewellery pieces you sell cause harm to your customers.
 Even if you don’t make any jewellery pieces your shop sells, you can still be held responsible for selling faulty or dangerous goods.

-• Stock insurance: For a jewellery shop that carries stock of high value, this will be essential insurance for your business.
-The good thing about working out what stock insurance you need is that you don’t have to list every single piece of jewellery in your shop that you need to insure.
+• Stock cover: For a jewellery shop that carries stock of high value, this will be essential for your business.
+The good thing about working out what stock cover you need is that you don’t have to list every single piece of jewellery in your shop that you need to insure.
 You only need to specify a total value to cover the losses, enabling you to restock with like-for-like pieces.

 • Contents insurance: This helps protect the essential tools and equipment you need for your business, such as computers in your back office, the display cabinets and worktops you need for jewellery repairs and alterations.

 If you own the building you operate your jewellery shop from, you will need building insurance to cover the costs of rebuilds or refurbishments following a fire on your premises.
-However, if you rent your shop premises from a commercial landlord, then it will be the responsibility of the landlord or building owner to take out building’s insurance.
+However, if you rent your shop premises from a commercial landlord, then it will be the responsibility of the landlord or building owner to take out the correct cover.

-It can be very helpful to seek specialist help with your jewellery shop insurance if you need it.
-Our team at Brisco Business Insurance are here to help you with any questions or concerns you have about insuring your jewellery business.
-We can help you find the most cost-effective business insurance to meet your needs from the UK’s leading insurance providers.
+It can be very helpful to seek specialist help with your jewellery shop cover if you need it.
+Our team at Brisco are here to help you with any questions or concerns you have about insuring your jewellery business.
+We can help you find the most cost-effective cover to meet your needs from the UK’s leading providers.

 You must protect your livelihood with the most comprehensive coverage to ensure that your costs are covered should the worst happen.
 This means checking the level of each element of protection in the quote to make sure it will pay out enough to cover your losses should you need to make a claim.
 Nothing can be worse than finding yourself underinsured and paying excess costs out of your pocket.

-Brisco Business Insurance works with leading jewellery shop insurance UK providers, and we make it easier for you to find the right coverage to meet your needs.
-While buying your shop insurance can seem complicated, it makes sense to work with our team of experienced business insurance brokers if you need clarification on the type and level of insurance you need for your shop.
+Brisco Business works with leading jewellery shop UK providers, and we make it easier for you to find the right coverage to meet your needs.
+While buying your shop coverage can seem complicated, it makes sense to work with our team of experienced brokers if you need clarification on the type and level of coverage you need for your shop.

-As previously mentioned, it is easy to be tempted by a ready-made insurance package designed to meet the needs of an average shop.
-In reality, your jewellery shop isn’t average, and the coverage provided in a ready-made package will undoubtedly be lacking in areas such as stock insurance.
+As previously mentioned, it is easy to be tempted by a ready-made package designed to meet the needs of an average shop.
+In reality, your jewellery shop isn’t average, and the coverage provided in a ready-made package will undoubtedly be lacking in areas such as stock cover.

 Maria Hickey